Package 'esgtoolkit'

 method

-which correlation coefficient is to be used for the test : "pearson", "kendall", or "spearman".
+A character string indicating which correlation coefficient is to be used: "pearson" (default), "kendall", or "spearman"

 conf.level